QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

         x = (A'A)^{-1}A'b

-3. Finally, consider the eigenvalue problem of finding :math:`x` and :math:`\lambda` such that
+3. In the case of a square matrix, :math:`A` the  eigenvalue problem of finding :math:`x` and :math:`\lambda` such that

     .. math::

         A x = \lambda x

     For the eigenvalue problems.
 Keep in mind that that you do not always require all of the :math:`\lambda`, and sometimes the largest (or smallest) would be enough.
 For example, calculating the spectral radius only requires the maximum eigenvalue in absolute value.

+4.

 Ill-Conditioned Matrices
 ========================